 I was born in Madrid and had a French education.
-I'm currently living in Sydney.
+I'm currently living in Dubai (UAE).
 Underwater photography came first -thanks to Masoud Golipour- then street photography and I hope that's just the beginning of the journey.
 I've learnt photography by experiencing and understanding what works and what doesn't.
 I like to try new techniques and gear.
 I'm currently exploring range finders, large format, Polaroids, surfing photography with a Nikon Nikonos.

 What are my photography inspirations?
 Dorothea Lange "The camera is an instrument that teaches people how to see without a camera", Henri Cartier-Bresson's L'Instant Décisif "Photography is the simultaneous recognition, in a fraction of a second, of the significance of an event as well as of a precise organization of forms which give that event its proper expression".

 What underwater gear do I use?
 I really like the Sony RX100 MK2 - it's small, fast and sharp, easy to travel with- the Nauticam housing has easy to manipulate and precise controls, the wet lenses mounting provide great versatility.

 What camera do I take for street photography?
 I use a 35mm film Leica M6 with the Summicron-M 50mm and a Rolleiflex 3.5F with the Zeiss Planar 75mm lens for medium format; my Canon 5D Mk3 is fantastic and works great with the Sigma 50mm f/1.4 DG HSM ART.